-The UCL Alumni Shanghai Club was Established in 2013, founded by Stella Lu and sponsored by Professor Feng Qin.
+The UCL Alumni Shanghai Club was Established in 2013, founded by Stella Lu and Sky Lin, sponsored by Professor Feng Qin.
 With the help of the UCL Alumni Shanghai Club Committee, we are now serving over 1000 alumnus in the community.
 The alumnus cover both Chinese and non-Chinese, from all ages and walks of life.
 Whilst the Club is primarily aimed at alumni, current students are welcome to join as student members, and those who have held teaching posts at UCL are also welcome.

 The Club is actively holding various UCL alumni events in Shanghai and Hangzhou.
 Each year, we have an alumni annual party which provides an opportunity for the alumnus to catch up with each other.
 Besides, we are also holding large events/mixers/balls with other fellow alumni clubs in Shanghai, ranging from top UK universities to top Chinese universities and even top US universities.
 For details of the past events, please see the Past Events page.
 For information of the coming events, please subscribe to our official WeChat profile: UCL_Alumni_CN.